WoW Cooking Leveling Guide 1 - 800

 - [The Hungry Magister] - Research: [Highmountain Salmon] or [Fatty Bearsteak]

-The reason you need 20 days to reach 800 is because you will be doing the low level cooking daily quests in Orgrimmar/Stormwind.
+Since the rank 2 recipes will be green for the last 10 points, it can be hard to reach 800, but you can do low level cooking daily quests in Orgrimmar/Stormwind.
 These quests give 1 or sometimes 2 skill points all the way up to 800.

 I hope you liked this Cooking guide, congratulations to 800!